 Kobby lives with his father and his mother.
-At home, duties include carrying water, washing clothes and running errands.
+He is responsible for carrying water, washing clothes and running errands.
 His father is sometimes employed and his mother is sometimes employed.
 There are 4 children in the family.

 Kobby lives in the coastal community of Sakumono Estates, home to approximately 5,500 residents.
 Typical houses are constructed of cement floors, wood walls and corrugated iron roofs.
 The primary ethnic groups are Gas, Akans and Ewes and the most commonly spoken languages are Ga, Twi and Ewe.

 The regional diet consists of maize, beans, bananas, chicken, fish, bread, cassava, beef, plantains, rice and goat.
 A common health problem in this area is malaria.
 Most adults in Sakumono Estates work as fishermen and earn the equivalent of $32 per month.
 This community needs scholastic materials, teachers, employment opportunities, fish storage facilities and improved housing.